Warm Southern Breeze

 Posted by Warm Southern Breeze on Monday, May 20, 2013

 One of my fine friends had recently commented about the speed of thought.
-I was reminded of a recent story, apropos to his remark.
+I was reminded of a recent story, apropos to his remark, and one told to me by a physician colleague.

 It seems one of the local Wal-Marts had an opening for a Door Greeter job.
 The store manager published the help wanted notice & after receiving numerous applications, culled the job seekers to four.